 Requirements verification and validation:

-Verification: It refers to the set of tasks that ensure that software correctly implements a specific function.
+Verification: It refers to the set of tasks that ensures that the software correctly implements a specific function.

-Validation: It refers to a different set of tasks that ensure that the software that has been built is traceable to customer requirements.
+Validation: It refers to a different set of tasks that ensures that the software that has been built is traceable to customer requirements.

-If requirements are not validated, errors in the requirements definitions would propagate to the successive stages resulting in a lot of modification and rework.
+If requirements are not validated, errors in the requirement definitions would propagate to the successive stages resulting in a lot of modification and rework.

 The main steps for this process include:

 - The requirements should be consistent with all the other requirements i.e no two requirements should conflict with each other.